UstadMobile/UstadMobile/test-end-to-end/README.md

 ### 14 Offline behavior (Android and Desktop only)

 14.1.
-If the user visits a screen whilst online, and then returns offline, the screen will load using cached data 14.2.
+If the user visits a screen whilst online, and then returns whilst offline, the screen will load using cached data.

+14.2.
 If the user edits data offline, the data will be sent to the server as soon as the app is open and a connection is available.

 14.3 If the same piece of data was edited by two users offline simultaneously, the edit that was performed most recently will take effect.

 14.4 If a user visits a screen whilst offline that cannot be loaded (because the data is not available), an error message will be displayed.